Topics at a Glance

 Payment to or on behalf of individuals of certain immigration status may be prohibited.

 Fellowship or Scholarship payments are made to assist a person in pursuing a course of study or research.
 There are two types of scholarships and fellowships, qualified and non-qualified.
 Qualified scholarships and fellowships are amounts that directly pay for tuition, fees, books, and required equipment for classes.
 Qualified scholarships and fellowships are exempt from taxes.
 Non-qualified scholarships and fellowships are amounts for room and board, sports/personal equipment, living expenses, medical expenses, travel stipends and other non-required expenses.
-For F-1 and J-1 students, researchers and scholars, non-qualified scholarships and fellowships are subject to 14% federal withholding tax and 6% state tax, unless exempt from tax because of an existing tax treaty.
+For F-1 and J-1 students, researchers and scholars, non-qualified scholarships and fellowships are subject to 14% federal withholding tax, unless exempt from tax because of an existing tax treaty.
 The withholding taxes are the responsibility of the student.
-If the department involved wants to reduce the tax burden on the student, please contact the Tax Department via email tax@wfu.edu to discuss possible options..
+If the department involved wants to reduce the tax burden on the student, please contact the Tax Office via email tax@wfu.edu to discuss possible options..

 Fellowship and Scholarship grants paid with funds that have come from the visitor’s country of residence (or another country outside the U.S.) are not subject to federal income tax or tax withholding, nor is there any U.S. reporting obligation.
 The exclusion applies only to individuals who are not U.S. residents or citizens.
 Such grants are considered to be “sourced” in the foreign country and, therefore, are not subject to U.S. tax laws.

-The Tax Department will review all payments to Foreign Nationals to determine if the payment is allowed and what withholding rate, if any, will be applied to the payment.
+The Tax Office will review all payments to Foreign Nationals to determine if the payment is allowed and what withholding rate, if any, will be applied to the payment.
 Business Managers are responsible for insuring that the individuals complete the Foreign National Information Form (FNIF) completely (with all required attachments) prior to submitting the payment voucher to Accounts Payable.

 A table that indicates the types of payments that could be made to a Foreign National and the required forms necessary to process the payment is available in Appendix 3 of the Tax Guide for Foreign Visitors (PDF).